Free things to do in Maui without breaking the bank – Seriously!

 12. Free whale watching

 From Mid-December to Mid-May in Maui is whale watching season and if you pick a spot on the beach or coastline, you’re bound to spot some whale action at a distance or maybe closer depending on how deep the water levels where you are hanging out in.
 Be patient and look out for those water spouts and your spot them, hopefully closer to the shoreline.
+Great spots tend to be on the south and western shore areas of the island.

 13. Art inspiration at Hui No‘eau Visual Arts Center